ReidarMidtun/PhotoOrganizerDocumentation/README.md

 # PhotoOrganizerDocumentation
-Documentation for the PhotoOrganizer repository
+Documentation for the PhotoOrganizer application